 Amir Sends Congratulations To President Of Ecuador

-(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani sent on Sunday a cable of congratulations to President of the Republic of Ecuador Daniel Noboa on the anniversary of his country's Independence Day.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent on Sunday a cable of congratulations to President of the Republic of Ecuador HE Daniel Noboa on the anniversary of his country's Independence Day.

 Legal Disclaimer: